Powermatic Cigarette Machine: What You Need to Know FESSONLINE Guide

 • Powermatic cons: Higher upfront cost, requires counter space, needs electricity

-If you smoke fewer than half a pack a day, a quality hand roller like the FESSONLINE 110mm Hand Cigarette Roller gets the job done reliably without the investment of a full machine.
-If you smoke more than that and want to batch-roll your cigarettes for the week in one sitting, the Powermatic machine pays for itself within a few months.
+If you smoke fewer than half a pack a day, a quality hand roller gets the job done without the investment.
+If you smoke more than that and want to batch-roll your cigarettes for the week in one sitting, the Powermatic II is where most smokers start — and where most stay.

 Where to Store Your Machine-Rolled Cigarettes

-Machine-rolled cigarettes in plain tubes are more fragile than commercial cigarettes because they lack the structural rigidity of factory-sealed packaging.
-Without a proper case, they crush in your pocket, dry out faster, and lose their shape.
+Machine-rolled cigarettes in plain tubes are more fragile than commercial cigarettes.
+Without a proper case they crush in your pocket, dry out faster, and lose their shape.
 A dedicated cigarette case solves all three problems.

 • A flip-top or hinged lid that closes securely without crushing the cigarettes inside

-• A slim enough profile to fit in a jacket pocket or small bag
+• A slim profile that fits in a jacket pocket or small bag

 The FESSONLINE 100mm Cigarette Case 3-Pack is built specifically for longer machine-rolled cigarettes.
-Each case holds 18 cigarettes, uses a flip-top lid that keeps them snug without compressing them, and the 3-pack format means you can keep one in your car, one at your desk, and one in your bag without running out of storage.
+Each case holds 18 cigarettes with a flip-top lid that keeps them snug without compressing them.
+The 3-pack format means you can keep one in your car, one at your desk, and one in your bag.

 Frequently Asked Questions